 - Agaru: Someone who has stopped being a “Visual kei” fan.

-- Ahegao: Pornographic term, meaning the face someone makes when they are having an orgasm (i.e. a “cum face”).
+- Ahegao: Pornographic term, meaning the face someone makes when they are having an orgasm (i.e. the “cum face”).

 - Ahoge: A single strand of hair sticking out of a character’s forehead.
 It usually indicates that a character is stupid, but this is not always the case.